 Peskeompskut- Summer Scholars will tour Peskeompskut and nearby Wissatinnewag, an ancient Pocumtuck encampment.
 For generations Peskeompskut (now Turners Falls, Massachusetts) was a gathering place where Indigenous people from a variety of nations fished at a large waterfall on the Connecticut River.
 In 1676, during Metacom’s (King Philip’s) War, they suffered devastation in a pre-dawn attack on the site and suffered the loss of 300 elders, women, and children.
 At Wissatinnewag teachers will traverse the rugged landscape along a deep ravine on a trail believed to be an original pathway used by Indigenous peoples, and view highlights of the area as they learn what the site reveals about Pocumtuck life in this time.

 The Fort at No. 4- Located one hour north of Deerfield, the Fort at No. 4 was one of a line of forts constructed to defend English settlements from attack by the French and their First Nations allies in the decades following the raid on Deerfield.
-The Fort at No. 4 staff will lead a tour focusing on the reconstruction of an early 18th-century fort based on documentary and surviving archaeological evidence, as well as strategies for using historical sites to gain a deeper understanding of the people and events of the colonial period.
+The Fort at No. 4 staff will discuss the reconstruction of an early 18th-century fort based on documentary and surviving archaeological evidence, the frontier experience of civilians living in a fortified community in the mid-1700’s, as well as strategies for using historical sites to gain a deeper understanding of the people and events of the colonial period.